 1) Dehydration: There is increasing evidence that even mild dehydration plays a role in the development of chronic diseases (3).
 To learn the ideal amount to drink for your body weight, please read my first blog post titled the #1 Ingredient for Healthy & Flexible Joints: https://www.holistichandhealth.com/blog-1

-3) Lack of Vitamin B6 and B12: These B vitamins impact the ability of the body to utilize magnesium so supplementing with magnesium alone is often not enough.
+3) Lack of Vitamin B6: B6 vitamin is involved in over 150 enzyme reactions in the body.
+It directly impacts the body's ability to utilize magnesium, which means supplementing with magnesium alone is often not enough.
 A B6 deficiency is linked to increased pain perception and since the body/mind doesn’t like pain, it will react in ways to try to reduce pain = a thickened A1 ligament = which paradoxically causes more pain.

-5) Vitamin D: People living in northern/southern latitudes more than 37 degrees from the equator are at high risk for Vitamin D deficiency.
+7) Lack of Vitamin D: People living in northern/southern latitudes that area more than 37 degrees from the equator are at high risk for Vitamin D deficiency.
 It is very common and most people are unaware of it.
 The symptoms are often subtle and non-specific, but they can include muscle weakness/aches/cramps, pain, fatigue and depression.
 A general guideline for supplementation is to take the D3 form at 2000 IUs during the summer and 5000 IUs during the winter.
 However, it is important to have vitamin D levels checked once a year with dosages tailored to each client’s current level.

-I enjoy working with individual patients/clients as a OT Hand Therapist and Nutritional Therapist to blend traditional and holistic therapies.
+I enjoy working with individual patients & clients as a OT Hand Therapist and Nutritional Therapist to blend traditional and holistic therapies.
 I have learned the importance of addressing the root nutritional issues behind symptoms and conditions.
 I provide comprehensive evaluations and treatment plans with tailored recommendations.
 I approach each person as a unique bio-individual and include both dietary and lifestyle encouragement.
-The next time you hear of someone complaining of a trigger finger or thumb, please refer them to me for holistic care.
+The next time you hear of someone complaining of a trigger finger or thumb, please send them this blog post and refer them to me for a holistic consultation.
 I appreciate your support!